Skip to main content

 CommandDescription

-/pull [-b branch]Pull context tree from cloud
+/pull [-b branch]Pull context tree from ByteRover memory storage

 /space list [-a] [-j] [-l n] [-o n]List all spaces for current team

-/space switchSwitch to different team or space
+/space switchSwitch to a different space

 Notes

-• REPL mode is the primary way to use ByteRover CLI
+• REPL mode is the primary way to use ByteRover CLI for an interactive experience

 • Use Ctrl+C to exit REPL mode